joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_justice_and_mercy_of_god/prologue.md

 (2) Whether His justice can be called truth?
 (3) Whether there is mercy in God?
 (4) Whether in every work of God there are justice and mercy?

+* Whether There Is Justice In God?
+* Whether The Justice Of God Is Truth?
+* Whether Mercy Can Be Attributed To God?
+* Whether In Every Work Of God There Are Mercy And Justice?